-- How do MY pictures look like on this website?
+- What do MY pictures look like on this website?

-- How does MY YouTube video look like?
+- What does MY YouTube video look like?

-- How is the space between the elements
+- What is the space between the elements?

 - Then repeat the process on smartphones and other screen resolutions

-To conclude, if you are thinking about creating your own website, please check out if Ghost could be the right tool for you.
+To conclude, if you are thinking about creating your own website, please check this out so you can see if Ghost could be the right tool for you.